Let’s travel back in time to the eve of my 25th birthday.

 “I hate you,” I hissed between gritted teeth.

 “TAYLOR!
-HEY, TAYLOR!” my brother shouted for no particular reason, as we were now standing right next to her and her hot butch girlfriend.
+HEY, TAYLOR!” my brother shouted for no particular reason, as we were now standing right next to her and her hot skinny-legged girlfriend.
+I suddenly felt very aware of my thighs.

 “Hi,” she answered, curiously.